arangodb/docs-hugo/site/content/3.11/concepts/data-structure/databases.md

 ## Databases API

-The following descriptions cover the JavaScript interface for collections that you can use to handle collections from the _arangosh_ command-line tool, as well as in server-side JavaScript code like Foxx microservices.
+The following descriptions cover the JavaScript interface for databases that you can use to handle databases from the _arangosh_ command-line tool, as well as in server-side JavaScript code like Foxx microservices.
 For other languages see the corresponding language API.